hulyak/web_project_4/README.md

 - Card
 - FormValidator
 - UserInfo
-- Popup class is a parent class for the modals
+- Popup class is a parent class for the subclasses of PopupWithImage and PopupWithForm

 ## Project Layers